Sl4cK0TH/ddojo/README.md

 - **Command History:** The submission prompt features command history and full line-editing, just like your terminal.
 - **Session Management:** Use `--resume` to pick up where you left off on a previous challenge.
 - **Customizable:** Specify a difficulty (`Easy`, `Medium`, `Hard`, `Insane`) and a topic (e.g., "Graphs", "Dynamic Programming").

+## Configuration

+Before you can run the application, you need to provide your Google Gemini API key.

+1. In the root of the `ddojo` directory, copy the example environment file:
+    ```bash
+    cp .env.example .env
+    ```

+2. Open the newly created `.env` file and replace `"Your-API-Key-Here"` with your actual Gemini API key.
+The file should look like this:
+    ```
+    GEMINI_API_KEY="AIz...Your...Key...Here"
+    ```

+The application is now configured to use your API key.
+The `.env` file is included in `.gitignore` and will not be committed to your repository.

 ## Requirements